 - Wall Mounted Electric Fireplace

 Looking for something simple to install yet provides all the benefits of a classic fireplace?
-Wall-mounted fireplaces are an excellent choice and simply need to be hung on a wall!
+Wall-mounted fireplaces are an excellent choice and you can simply hang them on a wall!
 They are perfect for tricky places or apartments.
 This small indoor fireplace option is also great if you’re likely to change houses as you can easily take it with you.
 With a sleek, modern look, these are available in many sizes with a wide range of features, including remote control and LED lighting.

 - Free Standing or Portable Electric Fireplace